Disadvantages of a CMS – Content Management System

 CMS platforms are prone to hackers.
 To stay on top and provide secure services, they constantly update their services and these updates are released to patch faults of previous versions.
 Most of the time, the software update will be smooth and will integrate with the existing theme and plugins.
 However, there are situations where the currently used themes and plugins do not recognize the update and behave differently.
 When this happens, it affects the functionality of the website and reflects negatively on the business.
 If the issue is not resolved on time, it will tamper with the business workings and ultimately incurs losses.

-A CMS comes with financial hidden costs as well.
-It might be in the form of paid plugins, themes, premium updates and many more.
+CMS comes with financial hidden costs as well.
+It might be in the form of paid plugins, themes, premium updates, and many more.
 Superficially, it looks well and good to have a highly affordable website.
 But if you are planning on expanding your customer base and adding functionalities to a base website, it comes at a hefty price.

-Nearly all popular CMS platforms are on professional hackers hitlist.
-WordPress alone powers about 30% of websites.
+Nearly all popular CMS platforms are on professional hackers’ hit list.
+WordPress alone powers 60% of the websites.
 A hacker does not need a better reason to mine data and make a quick buck.
-Furthermore, cybercriminals intend to hack and destroy website business operating on CMS.These activities can prove to be catastrophic if your business relies on online leads, sales and revenue.
+Furthermore, cybercriminals intend to hack and destroy website businesses operating on CMS.These activities can prove to be catastrophic if your business relies on online leads, sales, and revenue.
 Once hacked, the SEO ranking drops down and negatively affects customer trust.

-Overdependency on plugins
+Overdependence on plugins